jonathanabennett/projectwarrior/README.md

 `project <filter> done` moves all projects which match `<filter>` from the `~/.projects/active.json` file to the `~/.projects/completed.json` file.

+If there are more than 3 projects which will be affected, you will be prompted for each one.

 Example Calls

 `project 14 done`